 World Spirituality Unplugged is a regular new column on this website which will feature highlights from the Center for World Spirituality’s substantial audio and video archives which are more relevant than ever before.
 The short clip posted here (about 5 minutes) features an excerpt from a dialogue between John Mackey and Marc Gafni, recorded in 2010 for the Future of Love Teleseries, an online event for which CWS was a co-sponsor.

 Marc Gafni, as you are well aware, is the Director and Scholar-in-Residence for the Center.
-John Mackey is not only the Chairman and CEO of a $4 billion Fortune 500 company, he is also Co-Chair of the Board of the Center for World Spirituality.
+John Mackey is the Chairman and CEO of a $4 billion Fortune 500 company.
 Mackey was named the Ernst and Young Entrepreneur Of The Year in 2003.
 John is a strong believer in FLOW principles, including free market principles and empowerment management.
 He is also one of the most influential advocates in the movement for organic food.
 Whole Foods was the first grocery chain to set standards for humane animal treatment.

 Early in the dialogue, John Mackey offers a definition of business that situates it right at the heart of human care and concern: